sun-yitao/GrabAIChallenge/README.md

   -c, --ckpt

-  Path to checkpoint directory if resuming training (default: False)
+  Path to checkpoint file if resuming training (default: False)

   --dd, --data-dir

-  Path to directory containing folders named 'train' and 'test'
+  Path to directory containing folders named 'train' and 'test', each containing folders of images named by class name

   --sd, --save-dir